 Gluten-Free Chocolate Chip Mug Cake

 There are some great commercially-made, gluten-free flour mixtures on the grocery store shelves these days and I’m sure you can sub any of those in equal parts for the almond-coconut flour mix I use in this recipe.
 In fact, I tested this recipe using a gluten-free flour mix sold by Bob’s Red Mill only because I had some in my pantry.
 It was left at my house after a weekend visit with my gluten-free family members.

-When you make your own alternative flour mixture, you will have a end-product that consists of only the pure meals with no other additives in it.
+However, when you make your own alternative flour mixture, you will have a end-product that consists of only the pure flours or meals with no other additives in it.
 Anyhoo, I’m definitely not an expert on the subject of gluten-free flours, gluten-free baking or xanthan gum, but I figure it’s always a good practice to read those ingredient labels, y’all.

+Gluten-Free Chocolate Chip Mug Cake